The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

-\item The gravific source Action
+\subsection{The gravific source Action}

-The physical mechanism behind the generation of our gravific action would be the following: we postulate the existence of a network of huge masses with alternate positive and negative values in vacuum at the microscopic scale.
+The physical mechanism behind the generation of our gravific action in case we have a network of elementary gravific sources, would be the following: we postulate the existence of a network of huge masses with alternate positive and negative values in vacuum at the microscopic scale.
 The strong anti-gravitational interaction between each mass and its neighbours stabilizes the network.
 At the locations of these mass does the creation and annihilation of spherical waves of QFT take place.
 In particular, the network is responsible for the QM wave collapse.
 Only at the location of these masses is the gravitational field generated when various waves are created and annihilated at these points.
 The huge masses also generate their own gravity but their compensating fields result in undetectable gravitational effects at the macroscopic scale.

-It is understood that any incident wave packet can be trapped in the deep well of one of the network masses where it momentarily has the rest energy M (standing wave) before being reemitted after some delay with the same kinetic energy as initially.
-In between points of the network the fields propagate but never generate any gravitational field.
-The hope is to eventually provide a mechanism for the generation of a gravific mass which would simply be the total energy momentarily trapped in the well, even for a massless wave propagating at the speed of light in between the nodes of the network.
+It is understood that any spherical wave in a wave packet can be trapped (annihilation) in the deep well of one of the network masses where it momentarily has the rest total energy M in a comoving frame at this point before being reemitted (creation).
+In between points of the network a field propagates but never generates any gravitational field.
+It can do so only when it is trapped in the form of a system of standing waves in the deep potential well generated by any mass in the vacuum network.
+This is a possible way to convert the total extended energy distribution of any field into a collection of gravific isotropic (in adequate comoving frames) rest energies, the energies of momentarily standing waves trapped in the wells.